cnsoft/cocos2d-kamcord-ios/README.md

 Now that that the user has finished his gameplay and you have successfully recorded a video of it, you can present several options to the user with the following API call:

-	-(void) showKamcordDialog;
+	-(void) showKamcordView;

-This presents a modal dialog with the following options:
+This presents a modal view with the following options:

 <p>
 <ul>
-    <li style="margin: 0;">Replay Video</li>
+    <li style="margin: 0;">Replay video</li>
-    <li style="margin: 0;">Save Video to Photos</li>
+    <li style="margin: 0;">Save video to Photos</li>
-    <li style="margin: 0;">Email Video</li>
+    <li style="margin: 0;">Email video</li>
     <li style="margin: 0;">Upload to YouTube</li>
     <li style="margin: 0;">Share on Facebook</li>
     <li style="margin: 0;">Share on Twitter</li>
 </ul>
 </p>

-The options are pretty self-explanatory. `Replay Video` will show the video of the gameplay that just happened (the result of the last `endVideo` call). `Save Video to Photos` will save a copy of the video to the device's Photo Album.
+`Replay video` will show the video of the gameplay that just happened (the result of the last `endVideo` call). `Save video to Photos` will save a copy of the video to the device's photo album.

-`Email Video` will upload the video to YouTube and then present the user with an email dialog that has the video link in the email body.
+`Email video` will upload the video to the Kamcord channel YouTube and then present the user with an email dialog that has the video link in the email body.

-`Upload to YouTube` lets the user upload the video to YouTube with a title and description.
+`Upload to YouTube` lets the user upload the video to the Kamcord YouTube channel with a title and description.

 Lastly, `Share on Facebook` and `Share on Twitter` allow the user to share a link of the uploaded YouTube video on their social networks.
 If the video has not been uploaded to YouTube yet, it will do that first and then present the Facebook/Twitter sharing dialogs to the user.